Glue is one exception to timeliness in regards to your reaction time. In other words, not all hope is lost if the glue has started to dry to the rug.

-Here are some simple steps to follow in order to restore your rug to its former beauty.
+Here are some simple steps you should follow in order to remove glue stain from the rug and restore its former beauty.

 “Not all hope is lost if the glue has started to dry to the rug!”

 First, if the glue is still not completely dried, you’re going to want to dab the area with a wet towel and remove all the wet mess you can.

 After you’ve rid the area of as much wet glue as possible, you need to dampen the towel with warm water to make the dried-up glue softer.

 Next, pour white vinegar on now softened contents.
 Ensure the really saturate the area in vinegar, then rub the vinegar into the rug for a few minutes.